Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/louvainRun.rst

 Launch u55c Flow
 #####################

-Ensure run the script L3/tests/pre_launch.sh to set the path of libgraphL3.so Ensure export the right $(PROJECTPATH) for the L2 pre-build U55C xclbin path, this xclbin may need 777 permission by xrm.
+Ensure to run the script L3/tests/pre_launch.sh to set the path of libgraphL3.so Ensure to export the right $(PROJECTPATH) for the L2 pre-build U55C xclbin path, this xclbin might need 777 permission by xrm.

 .. code-block:: sh